Landaas & Company newsletter February edition now available.

 No major releases

-Business inventories were unchanged in September, lagging a 1.4% increase in sales, according to a Commerce Department report.
-As a result, the inventories-to-sales ratio declined to its lowest level in two years, near where it was at the end of the recession.
+Business inventories rose less than sales in December, according to a Commerce Department report.
+As a result, the inventories-to-sales ratio remained at its lowest level in two years, near where it was at the end of the recession.
 The lower ratio suggests businesses are trying to more closely align supply with demand.
-Year-to-year, inventories rose 3.5% while sales rose 6.4%.
+Year-to-year, inventories rose 3.2% while sales rose 6.7%.

-The moving four-week average for initial unemployment claims rose for the first time in seven weeks, a week following its lowest level since March 1973.
-The Labor Department indicator is 33% below the 50-year average, which suggests employers continue to be reluctant to let workers go.
-That should boost hiring and wages, which should fuel more consumer spending.
+The moving four-week average for initial unemployment claims rose for the first time in five weeks, a week following its lowest level since March 1973.
+The Labor Department indicator is 36% below the 50-year average, which suggests employers continue to be reluctant to let workers go.
+That should boost hiring and wages, which should fuel consumer confidence to spend more.

-The Commerce Department reported gains in both housing starts and building permits in October.
-Starts rose 13.7% to an annual pace of nearly 1.3 million units, which was down 2.9% from the year-earlier rate.
-Single-family houses, which make up two-thirds of new houses, were outpaced by multi-family units, according to the report.
-Building permits suggested further construction, jumping to their highest annual rate since January.
-Of greater significance, the number of houses completed reached the highest pace since February 2008, which could help address concerns that there has been a shortage of houses for sale.
+The Commerce Department reported 10-year highs in both housing starts and building permits in January.
+Starts rose 9.7% to an annual pace of 1.33 million units, which was up 7.3% from the year-earlier rate.
+Single-family houses, which make up two-thirds of new houses, outpaced multi-family units year-to-year but are at a lower proportion of total construction, falling from 93% of housing starts 10 years ago.
+Building permits suggested further construction, jumping to their highest annual rate since August of 2007.
+Single-family starts have been rising to address concerns that there has been a shortage of houses for sale.

 Where the Markets Closed for the Week